senorgeno/csvue/framework/docs/en/reference/cms-architecture.md

 	$('.cms-container').loadPanel('admin/pages', null, {pjax: 'Content'});

+## Loading lightweight PJAX fragments

+Normal navigation between URLs in the admin section of the Framework occurs through `loadPanel` and `submitForm`.
+These calls make sure the HTML5 history is updated correctly and back and forward buttons work.
+They also take care of some automation, for example restoring currently selected tabs.

+However there are situations when you would like to only update a small area in the CMS, and when this operation should not trigger a browser's history pushState.
+A good example here is reloading a dropdown that relies on backend session information that could have been updated as part of action elsewhere, updates to sidebar status, or other areas unrelated to the main flow.

+In this case you can use the `loadFragment` call supplied by `LeftAndMain.js`.
+You can trigger as many of these in parallel as you want.
+This will not disturb the main navigation.

+		$('.cms-container').loadFragment('admin/foobar/', 'Fragment1');
+		$('.cms-container').loadFragment('admin/foobar/', 'Fragment2');
+		$('.cms-container').loadFragment('admin/foobar/', 'Fragment3');

+The ongoing requests are tracked by the PJAX fragment name (Fragment1, 2, and 3 above) - resubmission will result in the prior request for this fragment to be aborted.
+Other parallel requests will continue undisturbed.

+You can also load multiple fragments in one request, as long as they are to the same controller (i.e. URL):

+		$('.cms-container').loadFragment('admin/foobar/', 'Fragment2,Fragment3');

+This counts as a separate request type from the perspective of the request tracking, so will not abort the singular `Fragment2` nor `Fragment3`.

+Upon the receipt of the response, the fragment will be injected into DOM where a matching `data-pjax-fragment` attribute has been found on an element (this element will get completely replaced).
+Afterwards a `afterloadfragment` event will be triggered.
+In case of a request error a `loadfragmenterror` will be raised and DOM will not be touched.

+You can hook up a response handler that obtains all the details of the XHR request like this:

+		'from .cms-container': {
+			onafterloadfragment: function(e, data) {
+				// Say 'success'!
+				alert(data.status);
+			}
+		}

 ## Ajax Redirects

 Sometimes, a server response represents a new URL state, e.g. when submitting an "add record" form,